satellaos-official/satellaos-devuan-edition-testing-x86_64/README.md

 ### ⚙️ Ecosystem

 SatellaOS has its own growing ecosystem.
-For example, it includes a graphical `SatellaOS Deb Creator` that makes creating `.Deb Packages` much easier.
+For example, it includes a graphical `SatellaOS Deb Creator` that makes creating `.deb Packages` much easier.
 More tools will be added over time.

 ### 🌳 Tree Installation System